Unopened and properly stored matcha has a shelf life of 1 year.

 Our matcha comes from the renown matcha region of Uji, Kyoto.

 Our matcha has stringent organic certifications from the Japanese Agricultural Organic Standard (JAS), United States Department of Agriculture (USDA) and European Union (EU).

 We've taken the hassle and guesswork out of choosing between different matcha grades and blends by offering only ceremonial grade.

 Original Matcha Green Tea is 100% pure stoneground green tea leaves with no added sugar or other additives.
 You can use it for matcha elixirs, lattes, food, as well as topically for beauty and skincare, with the full antioxidant and nutrient content of the finest matcha available.

 We're always interested in working with retailers and partners who align with our brand vision and values.
-Please contact firstname.lastname@example.org to enquire about bulk and wholesale orders of MY MATCHA FIX products.
+Please contact email@example.com to enquire about bulk and wholesale orders of My Matcha Fix products.

 For our retail customers, we offer an option to subscribe and save 10% on your matcha purchases.
 We automatically deliver your matcha to you on your schedule—you can choose the delivery to occur from every 2 to 8 weeks.

 Simply select the option to subscribe and save on the product page for available subscription products, choose your delivery schedule, and get 10% off on every recurring order.